 Limited companies are privately owned by one or more people, and they must be registered with Companies House, pay corporation tax and file annual accounts.

-However, if you do intend to deposit funds, and make and receive payments through a bank account as a limited company (which is going to be the case for most), then you will need to open a business account.
+You don’t need to open a business bank account but if you do intend to deposit funds, and make and receive payments through a bank account as a limited company (which is going to be the case for most), then you will need to open a business account.

 Can you run a limited company from a personal bank account?